What is Befriending?

 Befriending is a conversation with someone who can relate to your experiences.
 It’s a low-pressure service led by you, offering encouragement, guidance, and a listening ear from a trained befriender who cares.

-How Does Befriending Work?
+How does Befriending work?

 Our service connects you with a trained befriender who offers: